Luv': 2019: A surprising line-up change

 On 4 January 2019, the group announced an unexpected line-up change in De Telegraaf: media personality Chimène van Oosterhout replaced Ria Thielsch.
 In July 2019, Luv' released a Latin pop-reggaeton single entitled With Him Tonight with Latin Grammy-nominated producers Keith Morrison and Manuel Garrido-Lecca.

 2020: Luv's end

 On 7 February 2020, Luv' (which had not performed since September 2019 due to José Hoebee's illness) informed the media and the public about the interruption of their activities.

-2021-2022: reissues and remixes
+2021–2025: reissues and remixes

-In February 2021, Hans van Hemert productions and the YesterMix's YouTube channel presented the 2021 Uptempo Remix of Ooh, Yes I Do by DJ WR (Wouter Reinders) and DJ BarFeet (Maarten Bervoets).
-Shortly afterwards, the Spanish version of this remix entitled "Si Que Si 2021 (Versión Uptempo)" came out.

-2021 saw also the reissue of two albums and several singles on digital platforms: All You Need Is Luv' (April 2021), Sincerely Yours (June 2021) and the four singles/maxi-singles taken from it (Hasta Mañana, Jungle Jive, The Last Song and He's My Guy) as well as This Old Heart Of Mine (October 2021).
+2021 saw the reissue of two albums and several singles on digital platforms: All You Need Is Luv' (April 2021), Sincerely Yours (June 2021) and the four singles/maxi-singles taken from it ("Hasta Mañana", "Jungle Jive", "The Last Song" and "He's My Guy") as well as "This Old Heart of Mine" (October 2021).